Appearance

 DataStore.Name | "PlayerData_0.01" | DataStore name for versioning |

-DataStore.Scope | "Production" | Data scope ("Production" or "Testing" ) |
+DataStore.Scope | "Production" | Data scope ("Production" or "Testing") |

-CleanExtraFields | true | Remove fields not in template during reconciliation |
+CleanExtraFields | false | Remove fields not in template during reconciliation |

 BatchDelay | 0.03 | Batch processing delay in seconds |